Friday, April 1, 2022

 1000 m The span of a large bridge (The New York George Washington bridge has a span of 1067 m)

-10,000 m A 10k race that in which many runners have competed
+10,000 m A 10k race in which many runners have competed

-100,000 m A distance typically traveled by automobile at highway speeds
+100,000 m A distance typically traveled in an hour by automobile at highway speeds

 107 m The distance from the north pole to the equator through Paris (by definition of meter)